Sustainability Performance

 Several Officers from the management team sit on TEP’s Sustainability Officer Strategy Team.
 The Sustainability Officer Strategy Team is a cross-functional team led by executives and supported by a diverse group of directors, managers and subject matter experts.
 The Sustainability Officer Strategy Team is responsible for holding sustainability central to TEP’s business strategy.

 Championed by the management team, TEP maintains Employees Creating Opportunities for Sustainability (ECOS), an employee-led ‘green team’ that identifies and implements our company's sustainability initiatives and raises sustainability awareness among coworkers and in the community.
-The group has already revamped our recycling program, donated reusable water bottles to schools, hosted sustainability ‘lunch and learn’ meetings and other initiatives since its inception in 2020.
+The group has revamped our recycling program, donated reusable water bottles to schools, hosted sustainability ‘lunch and learn’ meetings and other initiatives since its inception in 2020.

 Safety is our highest priority, which is why we start our meetings with a safety share.

 We are committed to working in a manner that prevents injury through a robust workplace safety program that promotes situational awareness through information sharing with industry leaders and fellow utilities.
-In 2023, our Corporate Safety team hosted the 10th annual Operations Safety Summit in Tucson.
+In 2024, our Corporate Safety team hosted the 12th annual Operations Safety Summit in Tucson.
 Leaders throughout the organization reflected on last year’s safety performance and considered the importance of relationships, trust and accountability in positively influencing safety culture.
 A new safety classification and learning model is designed to help guide employees by focusing more deeply on the hazards that are most likely to cause the most serious incidents.

 We also promote public safety through advertising, customer communications and collaboration with local utilities and first responders.